gaia-pipeline/docs/content/operations/worker/installation.md

 ## Starting the worker

 As soon as the worker configuration is finished, we are able to start the worker.
-It should only take a few seconds until the worker should be visible in the primary instance UI.
+It should only take a few seconds until the worker is visible in the primary instance's UI.
 If not, please have a look at the worker output logs.